Fear of Flying by Tom Gibbs

 9. Tiny Leaps

-Glasgow based pianist, composer & sound architect Tom Gibbs certainly knows how to craft a song, and his debut solo release contains melodies, moods, and soundscapes that will make you wonder why you haven't heard of him before.
-Whirlwind Recordings is proud to present Fear of Flying, a sparkling debut glistening with the type of musical character that will firmly establish Gibbs as one of the stand-out contemporary pianist/bandleaders working on the European creative music scene today.
-Featuring nine tracks of powerful, melodic and shape-shifting music played by a bumper-crop of world-class artists, Fear of Flying features long time collaborator Euan Burton on double bass alongside newer musical friends in leading NYC-based Saxophonist Will Vinson and London drumming sensation James Maddren.
+Glasgow based pianist & composer Tom Gibbs certainly knows how to craft a song, and his debut solo release contains melodies, moods, and soundscapes that could make you wonder why you haven't heard of him before.
+Fear of Flying sparkles with the type of musical character that establishes an artist as a new voice worth noticing, featuring nine tracks of melodic and shape-shifting music.

-It's not all conceptualization, seriousness and virtuosity though, for on this recording you can hear the fun that the musicians had in the studio, as they playfully navigate through Gibbs' compositions with effortless mastery.
-Spearheaded by heavyweight saxophonist Will Vinson (an Englishman arguably better known in his adopted city of New York than on home soil), prodigious drummer James Maddren (who plays in both the Gwilym Simcock and Kit Downes Trio), and Double Bassist Euan Burton, (Tom's oldest ally who hired him for his first-ever paid gig), these highly-skilled musicians lay down some of their best individual performances on a record to date.
+It's not all conceptualization though, for on this recording you can hear the fun the musicians had in the studio, as they playfully navigate through Gibbs' compositions.
+Spearheaded by saxophonist Will Vinson (an Englishman arguably better known in his adopted city of New York than on home soil), prodigious drummer James Maddren (who plays in both the Gwilym Simcock and Kit Downes Trio), and double bassist Euan Burton (Tom's oldest ally who hired him for his first-ever paid gig), these musicians lay down some of their best individual performances on a record to date.

-Fear of Flying took these friends, old and new, to Castlesound Studios, the finest studio in Scotland, and, worth noting only four miles down the road from where Gibbs was born.
+Fear of Flying took these friends, old and new, to Castlesound Studios, the finest studio in Scotland, and worth noting only four miles down the road from where Gibbs was born.
 The result?
-A highly personal and notable debut from Gibbs, blending the pure bliss of music making with the complexities and creative sounds of the contemporary Scottish, NYC, and the European improvised-music scenes.
+A notably original debut from the leader; blending the pure bliss of music making with influences from the contemporary Scottish, NYC, and European improvised-music scenes.
 In reference to Gibbs music, Radio Scotland has said it best: "Go along and be amazed."
-With this album, we now bring Gibbs' unique vision of music to you.

-An Album of the Year (Critics' List) - MOJO Magazine
+An Album of the Year - MOJO Magazine

 "Gibbs is definitely one to watch."